Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 Quadriceps Tendonitis

 These four thigh muscles combine into one tendon (quadriceps tendons) that inserts into the patella.
-When the quad muscles and quadriceps tendon get restricted, it pulls on the kneecap and causes knee pain during squats, lunges, leg extensions, deadlifts, and leg presses.
+When the quad muscles and quadriceps tendon get restricted, it pulls on the kneecap and causes pain during squats, lunges, leg extensions, deadlifts, and leg presses.
 Releasing these muscles will also get rid of pain on the inside or outside part of the knee.

 Patellar Tendonitis